 The various licensing authorities issue transport licenses pursuant to the RPA applying a coordinated procedure.
 In response to an application, an existing license issued by one authority will simply be approved without additional checks by the other authority for the corresponding area of responsibility.
 For new applications, this takes place without a separate application, provided that this has already been requested in the application.

 “Swiss nuclear installations” are facilities with a license according to the Swiss Nuclear Energy Act.
-Currently these are the nuclear power plants at Mühleberg, Gösgen, Beznau and Leibstadt , the central interim storage facility (Zwilag AG), various facilities of the Paul Scherrer Institute (PSI) and facilities of the Swiss Federal Institute of Technology, Lausanne (EPFL) and the University of Basel.
+Currently these are the nuclear power plants at Mühleberg, Gösgen, Beznau and Leibstadt , the central interim storage facility (Zwilag AG) as well as facilities of the Paul Scherrer Institute (PSI) and of the Swiss Federal Institute of Technology, Lausanne (EPFL).
 CERN (the European Council for Nuclear Research) is not a nuclear installation, but an extra-territorial research facility.

 For transport of exempted packages (UN 2908 to 2911) no license is required.